Apple Store

 Maybe he and the folks at BMW MINI can conspire to design (and convince their respective companies to co-market) a matching "S" line of small things that go fast.

-FLASH: As of January 2008, Apple released the MacBook Air.
+January 2008 UPDATE: Somebody at Apple either read this article or great minds think the same thoughts.
+They released the MacBook Air this month.
 It comes very close to our idea of an "S" version of the 13" MacBook.
-It has a thin aluminum enclosure, backlit keyboard, Core 2 Duo processor, 2GB of memory, and Solid State Disk Drive.
-Though we would like a faster than 1.8GHz CPU and faster than GMA X3100 GPU, we have to admit that at 3 pounds it's the closest thing yet to the "MINI Cooper S" of Mac laptops.
+It has a thin, sleek aluminum enclosure, backlit keyboard, Core 2 Duo processor, 2GB of memory, and Solid State Disk Drive.
+Though we would like a faster than 1.8GHz CPU, more RAM, and GPU faster than GMA X3100, we have to admit that at 3 pounds it's the closest thing yet to the "MINI Cooper S" of Mac laptops.

 RELATED ARTICLES